 Refer to “Financial Need.”

-The process of analyzing a student’s application for need-based aid (either federal or institutional) using standardized formulas (either federal methodology or institutional methodology) to calculate a student’s respective expected family contribution.
+The process of analyzing a student’s aid application for need-based aid (either federal or institutional) using standardized formulas (either federal methodology or institutional methodology) to calculate a student’s Student Aid Index (SAI used under federal need analysis) or a student’s Expected Family Contribution (EFC used under institutional need analysis).
 Such results are reviewed with the established cost of attendance for a period of enrollment to determine a student’s level of need.

 Aid that is awarded on the basis of the student being determined to have a specific financial need.
 Need-based aid includes grants, scholarships, subsidized loans, and specific work-study employment.

-All colleges and universities are mandated by federal law to provide a net price calculator for incoming undergraduate students and their families to use to determine the net price (the amount after accounting for all scholarships and grants) a student might incur if attending the specific institution.
-Tulane’s NPC offering includes a final Tulane Scholarship amount that reflects the total amount of possible merit and need-based scholarship that might be offered by Tulane and is based on the prior year’s awarding guidelines.
+All colleges and universities are mandated by federal law to provide a net price calculator focused forn providing incoming undergraduate students and their families to use to determine the net price (the amount after accounting for all scholarships and grants) a student might incur if attending the specific institution.
+Tulane’s NPC offering includes a final Tulane Scholarship amount that reflects the total amount of possible merit and need-based scholarship that might be offered by Tulane and is based on the prior year’s allocation and eligibility guidelines.

 Defined as a first-time borrower of a federal student loan program, and thus required to complete a federal student loan master promissory note as well as complete mandated on-line loan entrance counseling.
 Note that a new borrower is defined at the loan program level, thus an existing borrower of a Federal Direct unsubsidized loan might be considered a “new borrower” of a Federal Direct Graduate Loan.